pybind/pybind11_abseil/README.md

 ```

+### Importing the status module

+The status module uses the same import mechansim as the proto module; see [its
+documentation](../pybind11_protobuf/README.md#importing-the-proto-module)
+for details.
+For now there is a `#ifdef` to allow `ImportStatusModule` to work
+with python 2 rather than giving an error, but this will be removed eventually.

+If modifying the following functions, make the same changes in the
+corresponding proto functions:
+- ImportStatusModule
+- IsStatusModuleImported
+- CheckStatusModuleImported

 ### Use Outside of Google3

 The path used for the status module may be changed by altering the value of